Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Analytical Results: relation between models

 The kernels that describe the relation between sensors in the Divisive Normalization and the Wilson-Cowan models, $\vect{H}$ and $\vect{W}$, have similar qualitative roles: both moderate the response, either by division or subtraction, taking into account the activity of the neighbor sensors.

-In this section, we derive the equivalence between both models assuming that the Divisive Normalization behavior corresponds to the steady state solution of the Wilson-Cowan dynamics.
+In this section, we derive the relation between both models assuming that the Divisive Normalization behavior corresponds to the steady state solution of the Wilson-Cowan dynamics.
 This leads to an interesting analytical relation between both kernels, $\vect{H}$ and $\vect{W}$.

 Under the steady state assumption, it is possible to identify the different terms in the decoding equations in both cases (Eq.~\ref{invDN} and Eq.~\ref{invWC}).
-However, just to get a simpler analytical relation between both kernels, we make one extra assumption on each model.
-Next section will confirm that these extra assumptions are valid in practice.
+However, just to get a simpler analytical relation between both kernels, we make one extra simplification on each model.
+Numerical experiments in the next section with natural inputs and a wide range of model parameterizations show that these simplifications are acceptable in practice.

-First, in the Divisive Normalization model, the identification may be simpler by taking the series expansion of the inverse in Eq.~\ref{invDN}.
+First, in the Divisive Normalization model, Eq.~\ref{invDN}, the identification may be simpler by taking the series expansion of the inverse.
 This expansion was used in \cite{Malo06a} because it clarifies the condition for invertibility:

 The inverse exist if the eigenvalues of $\mathbb{D}^{-1}_{\vect{k}} \cdot \mathbb{D}_{\vect{x}} \cdot \vect{H}$ are smaller than one so that the series converges.
 In fact, if the eigenvalues are small, the inverse can be well approximated by a small number of terms in the Maclaurin series.
 Taking into account this approximation, Eq. \ref{invDN} may be written as: